gitter-badger/Revised-CommAI-env/docs/Contributions.md

 ### How to start NOW!

 Join a local Meet-Up group of your area of interest.
 It's a great place to both learn from presenter's.
 Spend a hour before the meeting preparing any questions into a specific yes / no reply format.
-Want to ask just one question of collective wisdom and experience's of the leaders of the the field, be respectful of their time.
+When you Want to ask just one question of the collective wisdom and experience's of the leaders of the the field, be respectful of their time.

 _To sum up, regardless of the medium, in person, via web front end, telephone, do your research FIRST.
 Then ask.
 If the task is too complex to communicate in a few sentences to a peer, it needs to be reduced further.
 If you can not